 PCCLD's Executive Director is authorized to accept works of art that meet established selection criteria.
 Gifts that do not meet the criteria will not be added to the Library's public art collection.
-Decisions on where and when donated or purchased public art may be displayed in a PCCLD facility will be made by the Executive Director, or his/her designee.
+Decisions on where and when donated or purchased public art may be displayed in a PCCLD facility will be made by the Executive Director, or their designee.

-The Executive Director, at his/her discretion, may establish a committee to evaluate the acquisition of public art.
+The Executive Director, at their discretion, may establish a committee to evaluate the acquisition of public art.
 This committee will be composed of a combination of persons from the community with expertise in art and persons who know and understand the Library environment.
-The committee may include library staff, PCCLD Board of Trustees members, working professional artists or other community members knowledgeable about art.
+The committee may include library staff, representatives from the PCCLD Board of Trustees, working professional artists or other community members who are knowledgeable about art.